zikrnet/LITA_Class/README.md

 ```
 Syntax: CONCATENATE (text1, [text2], …)
 ```
+---
 ## 4. REPORT AND DASHBOARD IN EXCEL
 An Excel dashboard is basically a high-level visual representation of key business metrics.

+## Steps to Create a Dashboard in Excel
+Here’s a simple set of steps to follow to create an Excel dashboard:
+- Step 1: Pull your raw data into Excel
+If your data already exists in an Excel spreadsheet, go ahead and skip this step.
+If not, here are some ways to import data into Excel:
+1. Simply copy and paste
+2. Use Microsoft PowerQuery to import data from different sources like CSV files, PDFs, tables, folders, SQL servers, and many more platforms.

+- Step 2: Set up a structure for your workbook
+Keep your dashboard at the beginning of your new Excel workbook, and add one or more worksheets with your data in them.
+Name your first sheet ‘Dashboard’ and the other tab ‘Data’ for easy reference.

+- Step 3: Create a table
+Creating a table isn’t a mandatory step, but it makes the process of creating charts much more efficient.
+Tables have the ability to expand as you add new data and perform calculations easily.

+First select the data and go to Insert>Table.
+Excel will automatically create a table, and you can apply your preferred table style.
+Give your table an appropriate name so you can reference it easily instead of having to select the data range every time.

+- Step 4: Visualize your data
+There are many ways to analyze your data on Excel, and you should go for the option that suits the overall goal for the dashboard.
+Here are the commonly used methods of visualizing data:
+1. Pivot Table
+2. Charts
+3. Excel Formulas
+4. Conditional formatting
+5. Pivot tables are the most useful method for the purposes of a dashboard, as they let you sort, group, count, and add up data in a table.

+- Step 5: Create a Pivot Table
+Use a new worksheet on Excel to do this, since it can take some time to figure out properly.
+In the worksheet, go to Insert>PivotTable, and enter the name of your table.

+Arrange the table fields depending on what you want to see.
+Now you can insert a PivotChart based on the PivotTable.
+You could also go with a pie chart, bar graph, Gantt chart, waterfall chart, stacked column chart, line graph, and more.

+---

 oft Excel [Download Here](https://www.microsoft.com)
   1. Data Cleaning